Q. What are the major responsibilities of the board of trustees?

 Q. How many trustees are there?

 A. According to the bylaws, there may be no fewer than 12 and no more than 35 trustees on the board at any one time.
-As of August 2021, there are 28 trustees, not including the college's president.
-There are also three chairs emeriti and five honorary trustees, who may participate in board activities but do not have voting rights.
+As of August 2024, there are 27 trustees, not including the college's president.
+There are also four chairs emeriti and five honorary trustees, who may participate in board activities but do not have voting rights.

 Q. What does it mean that the president of the college is an ex officio member?